byebaibai/Cutout/README.md

 This software is capable of recognizing people in real-time with different gestures in a video.

-This model uses techniques from MobileNetV2 and UNet, and Dice loss, Focal loss and SSIM loss are used during training in order to get plausible results.
+This model uses techniques from MobileNetV2 and UNet, and Dice loss, CrossEntropy loss and SSIM loss are used during training in order to get plausible results.

-The pre-trained model size is only 9.72MB, which means that the model can be easily applied in mobile softwares.
+The pre-trained model size is only 9.72MB, which means that the model can be easily applied in mobile software.

 ## Prerequisites
 * Python 3.6